popflick logo

 If you don’t miss anything, reach out to them!
 ODMedia is one of the biggest, with direct lines to Netflix, AppleTV, Google Play, Prime Video, and Roku.
 Also, check out Filmhub, Bitmax and Quiver Digital.

 We know indie filmmakers need to recoup the cost of their productions, and our pricing structure reflects that.
 You get to keep 50% of the revenue your movie generates.
 Our streaming service is short-film friendly, and we accept production in every genre.
-Recently, we opened our gates to series!
-Your work will stand side by side with Aardman Studios’ “Creature Comforts,” Sundance Best Dramatic Picture and Best Director winner “Ballast,” cult classic movies from the Pope of Pop Cinema, Roger Corman himself; European Art House staples like the films of Dutch master Alex van Warmerdam, and modern indie treasures like Chris Charles Scott III’s “Nowhere Man and a Whiskey Girl.”
+Your work will stand side by side with Aardman Studios’ “Creature Comforts,” cult classic movies from Roger Corman himself, the latest from South Korean Cinema, and modern American indie treasures like “Nowhere Man and a Whiskey Girl.”

 Regarding streaming platforms where you can submit your flick, we are the prime destination to watch indie films online.
 Popflick will go the extra mile for you.
 For us, your film is a piece of life, not just content.